OmriHabot/Untango/README.md

 A production-ready FastAPI backend for Retrieval-Augmented Generation (RAG) with intelligent Python code chunking, hybrid search, and Vertex AI integration.

+Please visit this link to access the tutorial video:

 ## Features

 - **Intelligent Code Chunking**: AST-based parsing for Python code (functions, classes, methods)